pgadmin-org/pgadmin4/docs/en_US/desktop_deployment.rst

 Configuration
 *************

-In order to configure pgAdmin to run in desktop mode, it is first necessary to configure the Python code to run in single-user mode, and then to configure the runtime to find and execute the code.
+From pgAdmin 4 v2 onwards, the default configuration mode is server, however, this is overridden by the desktop runtime at startup.
+In most environments, no Python configuration is required unless you wish to override other default settings.

-Note that there are multiple configuration files that are read at startup by pgAdmin.
+There are multiple configuration files that are read at startup by pgAdmin.
 These are as follows:

 * ``config.py``: This is the main configuration file, and should not be modified.
   It can be used as a reference for configuration settings, that may be overridden